WBGWC/savvy-coders-practice/README.md

 ~~Best of no worlds.~~

-Just some \*stylized text\* here, with a backwards slash and astericks.
+Just some \*stylized text\* here, with a backwards slash and asterisks.
 Goes right into **your paragraph.** Pretty cool, right?

 Passerby: "Sorta"!